 In INSERT queries the target list describes the new rows that should go into the result relation.
 It is the expressions in the VALUES clause or the ones from the SELECT clause in INSERT ...
 SELECT.
-Missing columns of the result relation will be filled in by the planner with a constant NULL expression.
+The first step of the rewrite process adds target list entries for any columns that were not assigned to by the original query and have defaults.
+Any remaining columns (with neither a given value nor a default) will be filled in by the planner with a constant NULL expression.

 In UPDATE queries, the target list describes the new rows that should replace the old ones.
 In the rule system, it contains just the expressions from the SET attribute = expression part of the query.
-The planner will add missing columns by inserting expressions that copy the values from the old row into the new one.
+The planner will handle missing columns by inserting expressions that copy the values from the old row into the new one.
 And it will add the special CTID entry just as for DELETE too.